noheton/shepard/CONTRIBUTING.md

 - If you need any of the features of objects, use them otherwise use primitives.
 - Try to offload as much work as possible to the databases.
 - Parallelize things only when needed (e.g. if more than 1000 objects will occur in a stream).
+- Use Jakarta Bean Validation to validate user input.

 ## Documentation